kabir0st/real-time-assignments/how_assign_nimble_works.md

 3. **Verified** the operation was successful

 The register content changed from **85** to **36949**, with nibble 3 now containing the value **9**.

+Here's what's happening:
+1u is an unsigned integer literal with the value 1
+The u is a suffix that tells the compiler to treat the number 1 as an unsigned int rather than a signed int Why use 1u instead of just 1?
+When performing bitwise operations (like the & operator here), it's good practice to use unsigned types because:
+Bit patterns: Unsigned integers have well-defined bit patterns without sign bits
+Portability: Avoids potential issues with sign extension during bit operations
+Clarity: Makes it explicit that you're doing unsigned arithmetic In this specific case, (r.content >> i) & 1u extracts the least significant bit of the shifted value.
+Using 1u ensures the bitwise AND operation is performed with unsigned arithmetic.